captn3m0/captn3m0.github.com/setup/index.md

 ![This is my desktop](/img/wallpaper.jpg)

-After a lot of distro-hopping, I've settled on Ubuntu 14.04 + Cinnamon Nightly as my operating system of choice.
-I'll probably switch over to Elementary Freya when its released.
-My most used tools include: Vim, Sublime Text 2, Google Chrome Canary, Git.
-I use byobu on the terminal (Gnome Terminal) for managing multiple sessions and tabs.
+My current distro is Arch with i3 as the window manager.
+My most used tools include: Vim, Sublime Text 3, Google Chrome Canary, Git.
+I use byobu on the terminal for managing multiple sessions and tabs.
+I game using Steam, and purchase DRM free games via Humble Bundle whenever possible.

-My phone comes with official Cyanogen OS 11 (based on Android 4.4/KitKat), and supports rooting (it doesn't void the warranty).
-My most used apps are: Slack, Mantano, WhatsApp, Inbox.
+My phone comes with official Cyanogen OS 12 (based on Android 5/Lollipop), and supports rooting (it doesn't void the warranty).
+My most used apps are: Slack, Mantano, Google Inbox.
+After rooting, the two most important apps for me are AdAway and AFWall.
+Cyanogen's built-in PrivacyGuard feature is also really good.

 Most of my work is done in editors, command line, and the browser.
 I've switched over to Inbox as my default email client.
 I few essential extensions on my browser include: dotjs (with apache support), Ghostery, uBlock, HTTPS Everywhere, LastPass, Markdown Here, Pushbullet and Streamus.